 Privacy Policies

-Though writing a detailed privacy policy might seem like a lot of work, in reality the process of developing such a policy can be a constructive one.
-Your policy will form the central document that details your approach to data privacy and security, and if drafted well it can act as a valuable reference guide for years into the future.
+Privacy policies contain some of the same information as disclosures, in that they define how, where, and why you will be collecting, processing, and storing data.
+However, good privacy policies will also specify who is responsible for keeping data secure and the actions you will take if you are made aware of a breach.
+Though writing a detailed privacy policy might seem like a lot of work, the process can be a constructive one.
+Your policy will form the central document that details your approach to data privacy and security, and if drafted well, can act as a valuable reference guide for years to come.
+When possible, work with your legal department to draft a thorough policy that can endure with minimal revision rather than planning on frequent revisions and updates.

 Encryption and Anonymizing

 Most compliance frameworks today make some mention of anonymization and encryption.
-However, few spell out precisely how this should be done, or which data need to be encrypted.
-This is a critical part of PCI compliance, for instance, which requires that payment details be made anonymous if stored in publicly accessible systems, but doesn’t fully define what this means in practice.
+However, few spell out precisely how this should be done or which data should be encrypted.
+This is a critical part of PCI compliance, for instance, which requires that payment details be made anonymous if stored in publicly accessible systems but doesn’t fully define what this means.
 As a result, PCI compliance in the cloud can be difficult to achieve.
+In practice, this means that companies have little choice but to put in place the strongest, most ubiquitous encryption they possibly can and hope that it is rigid enough to meet compliance approval.
+Data masking is an additional safeguard that removes such sensitive data as personally identifiable information or credit card numbers and replaces it with fake, but realistic, values, providing a simple way to sanitize data sufficiently to meet data sovereignty and privacy challenges.

 Firewalls and Access Control

-HIPAA compliance, for instance, necessitates that you take special measures to control access to patient data, but allow you to share anonymized data with healthcare providers.
-Knowing which data you must control, and which you can store in a more accessible way, is a key part of making your compliance processes more streamlined.
+Most compliance frameworks specify that access controls must be in place to control access to data.
+The portion of your data you need to place behind access control systems will vary by framework, though.
+The Health Insurance Portability and Accountability Act (HIPAA), for instance, necessitates that you take special measures to control access to patient data, but allows you to share anonymized data with healthcare providers.
+Knowing which data you must control and which you can store in a more accessible way is a key part of making your compliance processes more streamlined.
+Zero trust access controls are gaining ground as a way to provide access to users by requiring additional verification steps, like multi-factor authentication (MFA), while providing a much-improved barrier against incursion.

 Audit Logs